GYJF [Get Your Juices Flowing] — a Summation of the Challenge

 <aside> 🧩

-The puzzle part to hold as you read and interpret further is that the framework explored herein intersects, though likely not in ways you expect, the disciplines of linguistics, semantics, philosophy, logic, machine learning, cognitive science.
+The puzzle: the framework explored herein marries, though likely not in ways you expect, the disciplines of linguistics, semantics, philosophy, logic, machine learning, cognitive science.
 Secondarily, it will evoke for some semiotics (such as catastrophe theory), group dynamics (such as transaction systems model of collective intelligence), developmental psychologies, and communication (such as paraspsychological and interspecies).
 Be careful not to get attached to particular thinkers or theories as you go.
 In the end, you arrive at your answer — an enhanced sense, really — regarding the question, first, “how are the sense true” and only then “Might true-sense anchors repair the representational capacity of natural language?”

 </aside>